mrogers0104/Engineering-OptimizeArmBracket1/README.md

 A population is generated using a random selection of the following genes for each chromosome:

-    - Bolt Diameter – randomly select a bolt diameter starting at 0.625” to 1.50” incremented by 0.125”.
+    - Bolt Diameter ï¿½ randomly select a bolt diameter starting at 0.625ï¿½ to 1.50ï¿½ incremented by 0.125ï¿½.
-    - Bolt Qty – randomly select an even number between 2 and 20.
+    - Bolt Qty ï¿½ randomly select an even number between 2 and 20.
-    - Bracket Thickness – randomly select an array index to select a thickness from the array (0.50, 0.625, 0.75, 0.875, 1.00, 1.25).
+    - Bracket Thickness ï¿½ randomly select an array index to select a thickness from the array (0.50, 0.625, 0.75, 0.875, 1.00, 1.25).
-    - Stiffener Thickness – randomly select an array index to select a thickness from the array (0.50, 0.625, 0.75, 0.875, 1.00, 1.25).
+    - Stiffener Thickness ï¿½ randomly select an array index to select a thickness from the array (0.50, 0.625, 0.75, 0.875, 1.00, 1.25).
-    - Stiffener qty – randomly select either 0 or 2.
+    - Stiffener qty ï¿½ randomly select either 0 or 2.

 Each random selection of genes will make up a chromosome (solution).
 An analysis of the arm bracket is run using **ArmBracketLib**.
 The result of the analysis is used to provide the values for the chromosome.
 The **ArmBrackeLib** is run for each chromosome in the population.